microsoft/vscode-docs/docs/remote/containers.md

     1. Install [Docker Desktop for Windows/Mac](https://www.docker.com/products/docker-desktop).

     2. Right-click on the Docker taskbar item and update **Settings / Preferences > Shared Drives / File Sharing** with any source code locations you want to open in a container.
-If you run into trouble, see [here](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) for tips on avoiding common problems with sharing.
+If you run into trouble, see [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) on avoiding common problems with sharing.

     3. **Windows**: Disable automatic line ending conversion for Git by using a Windows command prompt to run: `git config --global core.autocrlf false` (If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.)